sim0nx/python-openhab/README.rst

     # fetch a single item
     item = openhab.get_item('light_switch')

-    # turn a swith on
+    # turn a switch on
     item.on()

     # send a state update (this only update the state)